joshuadoan/space-pants/README.md

 ## 🎯 How to Play

 1. **Observe**: Watch the autonomous entities go about their business in real-time
-2. **Navigate**: Use WASD or Arrow keys to move your player character around the world
-3. **Explore**: Click on any entity name in the sidebar to zoom the camera to it
+2. **Explore**: Click on any entity name in the sidebar to zoom the camera to it
-4. **Customize**: Expand an entity card to view and edit its rules editor
-5. **Reorder Rules**: Drag and drop rules to change their priority order
-6. **Monitor**: Use the tabs to filter entities by type (Traders, Miners, Stations, Space Bars, Space Apartments, Asteroids, Pirates, Pirate Dens, Player, All)
+3. **Filter**: Use the tabs to filter entities by type (Miners, Asteroids, Space Stores, Space Bars, Space Apartments, All)
-7. **Read Docs**: Click the "Readme" tab to view this documentation in the app
+4. **Inspect**: Click on an entity to view detailed stats and inventory
+5. **Zoom**: Use the zoom slider to adjust camera zoom level
+6. **Toggle UI**: Use the "Hide UI" button to toggle UI visibility for a cleaner view

 ## 🧩 Entity Rules System

 Each entity follows a set of logic rules that determine its behavior.
-Rules are evaluated every second and executed when conditions are met.
+Rules are evaluated every 500ms based on the entity's current state.

+### Entity States
+Entities can be in one of four states:
+- **idle**: Entity is not performing any action
+- **traveling**: Entity is moving towards a target
+- **visiting**: Entity has reached its target and is interacting
+- **transacting**: Entity is performing an inventory transaction (adding/removing goods)

 ### Rule Format
 Each rule consists of:
-- **ID**: Unique identifier for the rule
-- **Good**: The resource to check (Ore, Money, or any Product)
-- **Operator**: Comparison operator (=, <, >, <=, >=, !=)
-- **Value**: Threshold value to compare against
-- **Action**: What to do when condition is met
-- **Destination Type** (optional): Target a specific entity type (e.g., SpaceStation, Asteroid)
-- **Destination Name** (optional): Target a specific entity by name for precise routing

-### Available Actions
-- **Mine Ore From Asteroid**: Travel to an asteroid and mine ore
-- **Sell Ore To Station**: Sell ore at a space station
-- **Socialize At Bar**: Visit a space bar and spend money
-- **Work At Bar**: Work at a space bar (bartenders only)
-- **Buy Product From Station**: Buy products from a space station
-- **Sell Product To Station**: Sell products to a space station
-- **Rest At Apartments**: Rest and restore energy at space apartments
-- **Patrol**: Patrol to random points (pirates only)
-- **Go To Pirate Den**: Rest at a pirate den (pirates only)
-- **Chase Target**: Chase nearby traders (pirates only)
-- **Set Broken**: Set entity to broken state when health ≤ 0 (automatic)

-### Destination Selection
-Rules can optionally specify destinations for more precise control:
-- **Destination Type**: Select a specific entity type (e.g., only target SpaceStations)
-- **Destination Name**: Select a specific entity by name from a dropdown list
-- **Random Selection**: If no destination is specified, entities choose randomly from valid targets
-- **Smart Filtering**: Destination options are automatically filtered based on the action type
-- **Disabled State**: Destination name selection is disabled when "Any (random)" is selected for destination type

-### Default Rules
-All entities have two required default rules that are always evaluated first and cannot be edited or removed:
-1. **Health Check**: If health ≤ 0 → Set Broken (entity stops moving and can't do anything)
-2. **Energy Check**: If energy ≤ 0 → Rest at apartments (or Go To Pirate Den for pirates)

-These default rules ensure entities maintain their health and energy levels.

-### Rule Priority
-Rules are evaluated in order from top to bottom.
-The first rule whose condition is met will be executed.
-Default rules are always evaluated first, followed by custom rules.
-You can drag and drop custom rules to reorder them and change their priority.

-### Rule Behaviors
-The game includes pre-built rule behaviors:
-- **Miner Behavior**: Default mining and trading behavior
-- **Trader Behavior**: Default buying and selling behavior
-- **Bartender Behavior**: Default working and shopping behavior
-- **Pirate Behavior**: Default patrolling and chasing behavior

-You can apply these behaviors or create custom rules from scratch.

-### Example Rules
-A miner's custom rules (after default health/energy checks):
-- If Money ≥ 50 → Socialize At Bar
-- If Ore ≥ 10 → Sell Ore To Station
-- If Ore < 10 → Mine Ore From Asteroid

-A trader's custom rules (after default health/energy checks):
-- If Money ≥ 50 → Socialize At Bar
-- If product > 0 (of trader's type) → Sell Product To Station
-- If Money ≥ 1 → Buy Product From Station
+- **name**: Human-readable rule identifier
+- **property**: The resource to check (Ore, Money, Products, or Vitals like Health/Energy/Happiness)
+- **operator**: Comparison operator (=, <, >, <=, >=, !=)
+- **value**: Threshold value to compare against
+- **actions**: Array of functions to execute when condition is met

+### Rule Evaluation
+- Rules are evaluated based on the entity's current state
+- Rules are checked every 500ms via a timer
+- The first matching rule's actions are executed
+- Rules can check inventory (ore, money, products) or stats (health, energy, happiness)

+### Current Miner Rules
+Miners have rules defined for different states:
+- **idle state**:
+  - If Ore < 1 → Travel to random asteroid
+  - If Ore ≥ 1 → Travel to random space store
+- **visiting state**:
+  - If Ore < 1 and visiting asteroid → Mine ore (add 1 ore, remove 1 from asteroid)
+  - If Ore ≥ 1 and visiting space store → Trade ore for money (transfer ore to store, receive money)

+### Resources & Products
+- **Mining Types**: Ore
+- **Products**: Gruffle, Fizzy
+- **Currency**: Money
+- **Vitals**: Health, Energy, Happiness

 ## 📁 Project Structure